Love bombing is being “carpet-bombed” with over-the-top gestures of love.

 Why do love bombers rush and move so fast?

 Love bombing feels rushed because love-bombers move quickly to finish their wooing act.
-They avoid having to put on their love act for long, as it is unnatural to them and drains too much of their energy.
-They fear that if they keep up their act too long, their masks may come off and expose them as an abuser to the other person too soon.
+It is unnatural to them and drains too much of their energy to have to put on their love act for long.
+They fear that if they keep up their act too long, they may lose control and their masks may come off.

 Love bombers move on quickly when you thwart their advances because deep inside they fear that they are undesirable.
 They don’t want their self-esteem to be further lowered by you.